LCC-CIT/CS133JS-CourseMaterials/CS133JS_Syllabus.md

 <u>Midterm and Final Quizzes</u>

 The midterm and final quizzes are given in weeks 5 and 11.
 See the course schedule for exact dates and times.
-Quizzes are "closed book", but students may prepare a 4 X 6 notecard to refer to during the quiz.
+Quizzes are "closed book", but students may prepare a 8 1/2" x 11" sheet of notes to refer to during the quiz.
 These quizzes may be taken either:

 - On-campus students (hybrid modality) will take the quiz In the classroom during the normal class time.

-- online studentw sill take the quiz In the Instructional Testing Center in the Center Building, room 311.
+- online student will take the quiz In the Instructional Testing Center in the Center Building, room 311.
 See the [Instructional Testing Services](https://www.lanecc.edu/get-support/academic-support/instructional-testing-services) web site for testing times and procedures.

   Students who live outside the Eugene/Springfield area can send an email to [online@lanecc.edu](mailto:online@lanecc.edu) well in advance of the test dates to arrange for your midterm and final to be proctored at a location near you.